 Burmese cuisine is a largely unexplored realm in Singapore.
-One Burmese restaurant that I do know of is inle Myanmar in peninsula plaza (nicknamed the Burma mall of Singapore).
+One Burmese restaurant that I do know of is Inle Myanmar in peninsula plaza (nicknamed the Burma mall of Singapore).
 Now, after four years, the restaurant has opened another branch in Marina Square.

 My dinner partner and I were on our way to the Lerk Thai restaurant just a few doors down when we passed by inle Myanmar.
 We were immediately drawn by the summery shades of cheery orange that dominate its walls.
 Being new to Burmese food, we were definitely game to give it a try!

 The chefs and waitstaff here are Burmese, assuring diners of an authentic taste of Myanmar.
-In my mind, I thought Myanmar cuisine would be rather similar to thai food or even indonesian food.
+In my mind, I thought Myanmar cuisine would be rather similar to Thai food or even Indonesian food.
 In actual fact, it is more Chinese than anything else (to me anyway).

 Anyway, this is one of the many chef’s recommendations on the menu.
-You get a handful of fresh, succulent prawns immersed in a robust chili gravy with onion.
+You get a handful of fresh, succulent prawns immersed in a robust chilli gravy with onion.
 Each prawn is plump and juicy.
 In fact, there are hardly enough prawns!

 Another chef’s recommendation is the chicken curry.
 Despite being hyped as a must-try Burmese dish, it turned out pedestrian.
 The chicken is smothered in a thick curry paste with a taste similar to rendang dishes.
 Normally I would love it.
 But in this case it was overly salty, to the extent that I couldn’t really taste anything else.